Spitzbube/OSTC-OHOS-manifest/docs/ci/hidden-jobs/aggregate-docs.rst

 ===============

-The ``.aggregate-docs`` job triggers a build of the aggregated documentation of OpenHarmony.
+The ``.aggregate-docs`` job triggers a build of the aggregated documentation of AllScenariOS.

-OpenHarmony documentation is maintained in an unusual way.
+AllScenariOS documentation is maintained in an unusual way.
 Individual repositories contain dedicated documentation that can be built with :doc`build-docs` job.
 A special *centralized* documentation project aggregates documentation from multiple git repositories, as checked out by *git-repo* based